The Birth of King Jesus

 Colossians 2:8—Beware less any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ.

-° The Spirit of antichris seeks to change the times and the seasons!
+° The Spirit of antichrist seeks to change the times and the seasons!

 Daniel 7:25—And he shall speak great words against the most High, and shall wear out the saints of the most Hight, and think to change times and laws: and they shall be given into his hand until a time and times and the dividing of time.